 Transition to Adult Services

-The Sioux Falls School District Transition to Adulthood Services provides services to eligible students with disabilities ages 18-21 that focus on independent daily living and employment/vocational skills training.
-These transition services are provided to students who have completed the academic requirements for high school, but based on their individual needs as a result of their disability, require specially designed instruction and support in the transition to adulthood.
-The goal of the Transition to Adulthood Program is to provide students with the skills and resources necessary to live and work as successfully and independently as possible within their community.
+The Sioux Falls School District Transition to Adulthood Services provides services to eligible students with disabilities ages 18-21 that focus on independent daily living, social/interpersonal skills, and employment/vocational skills training.
+These transition services are provided to students based on their individual needs impacted by their disability and they require specially designed instruction and ongoing skill development in the areas of instruction, employment, community access, post-school adult living, and daily living skills as outlined in their Individualized Education Program (IEP).
+The goal of the Transition to Adulthood Programming is to provide students with the skills and resources necessary to live and work as independently as possible within the community.

 Community Campus